 by Diane W. Shannon, MD, MPH

-Hypertension, also known as high blood pressure, is the second most common cause of chronic kidney disease.
-It occurs when there is high pressure within the arteries of the body.
-Hypertension damages the kidneys.
-Chronic kidney disease can also cause hypertension.
+High blood pressure is the second most common cause of CKD.
+It happens when there is high pressure within the arteries of the body.
+Over time, it harms the kidneys.
+CKD can also cause high blood pressure.

 Family History TOP

-Chronic kidney disease is more common among certain ethnic groups, including:
+CKD is more common among certain ethnic groups such as:

-These groups are more likely to get chronic kidney disease because they are more likely to get diseases that lead to chronic kidney disease.
-Type 2 diabetes is more common among the populations listed than other people.
-African Americans are more likely to get hypertension than people of other ethnic groups.
+These groups are more likely to get CKD because they are more likely to have problems that lead to it.
+Diabetes is more common among these groups listed than other people.
+Black men and women are more likely to get high blood pressure than people of other races.